How to Choose the Ideal Tenure for Your Loan Against Property?

 Also Read: 5 Things to Consider Before Applying for Loan Against Property

-Short Tenure versus Long Tenure: A Comparison
+Difference between Short Tenure versus Long Tenure in LAP

-Aspect | Short Tenure | Long Tenure |
+| Aspect | Short Tenure | Long Tenure |

-EMI Amount | High | Low |
+| EMI Amount | High | Low |

-Total Interest Payable | Lower | Higher |
+| Total Interest Payable | Lower | Higher |

-Financial Freedom | Achieved faster | Longer repayment period |
+| Financial Freedom | Achieved faster | Longer repayment period |

-Ideal For | High-income borrowers | Moderate-income borrowers |
+| Ideal For | High-income borrowers | Moderate-income borrowers |

 Reasons Your Choice of the Right Tenure is Important